-If you are in business with one or more partners, your business may want to consider a buy-sell agreement that provides, in the event of the death of one of the partners, the remaining partners buy out the deceased partner’s share from the surviving spouse.
-This avoids having a surviving spouse as a partner, which can cause complications for the business and the remaining partners.
+If you are in business with one or more partners, your business may want to consider a buy-sell agreement.
+This agreement provides, in the event of the death of one of the partners, for the remaining partners to buy out the deceased partner’s share from the surviving spouse.
+As a result, the remaining owners can avoid having a surviving spouse as a partner, which can cause complications for them and the business.
 Life insurance on the lives of each partner can provide the necessary funds to complete the agreed-upon purchase.

 If you have a valuable employee (e.g., a superstar salesman) whose loss would take considerable time for the business to recover from, the proceeds of a life insurance policy on a key employee would act as a financial bridge until you can bring on an equally effective replacement.